researchart/rose6icse/submissions/reproduced/Watchman/INSTALL.md

 `python D:\Watchman_Artifacts\validity_evaluation_period1.py`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Note that, if your local environment pre-installed the other Python version (such as Python 2.*), please configure your environment variables to make sure that the command "python" corresponds our recomended python version 3.7.4.
+Note that, if your local environment pre-installed the other Python version (such as Python 2.*), please configure your environment variables to make sure that the command "`python`" corresponds our recomended python version 3.7.4.
 If you see the following evolution information of the libraries (on daily basis) is printed in your console, the artifact is successfully executed：

 ```
 Detecting Project:  universal-notifications  Version No:  0.4.0 Last update date: 2017-01-02 17:57:32  Detection date: 2017-01-03